Kinef

-Kinef (КИНЕФ), an abbreviation for Kirishi Petroleum Organic Synthesis (Киришинефтеоргсинтез), is a Russian joint stock production association operating a large oil refinery based in Kirishi, Leningrad Oblast.
+Kinef (КИНЕФ), an abbreviation for Kirishi Petroleum Organic Synthesis (Киришинефтеоргсинтез), also known as Kirishi Refinery, is a Russian joint stock production association operating a large oil refinery based in Kirishi, Leningrad Oblast.
 It is a subsidiary of Surgutneftegaz.
 The Kirishi refinery is the only one in Northwestern Russia.

+As of September 2025 it is one of Russia's top two refineries, annually refining 17.7 million metric tons of crude oil corresponding to 6.4% of the country's total.

 History

 Construction of the refinery had begun in 1961 in an area devastated by World War II.
 The first oil products were produced in 1966.
 By 1972, the Kirishi refinery had been one of the five largest in the Soviet Union.

 In 1980 the plant was reconstructed and started diesel hydrotreating unit with capacity of two million tonnes per year.
 The main fractionation tower K-5 weighing 335.2 tons, diameter of 5 m and a length of 62 m was delivered by "Spetstyazhavtotrans" from the factory "Dzerzhinskhimmash".

 In 1987 Kirishineftekhimexport subdivision of Kirishinefteorgsintez was founded to conduct external economic activity of the company.
 In 1991 it became an independent state-owned enterprise, but continued trading for Kirishinefteorgsintez.

 In 1993, the refinery became a part of the Surgutneftegaz JSC.

 In December 1994, the refinery opened a plant for the production of roofing and waterproofing, sound-proof roll material, as well as bitumen-polymer mastic hot applications.
 In 1996, a complex for the production of linear alkyl benzene was opened.
 In 1999, a technical re-gas fractionation plant was opened.

+During the 1990s, Andrey Akimov, who was managing director from January 1991 to 20 November 2002 at the Swiss financial company IMAG GmbH in Vienna (Austria), worked closely with the administration of the Governor of St. Petersburg Anatoly Sobchak and especially Vladimir Putin to provide more than $1 billion in foreign finance for the reconstruction of the Kirishi oil refinery (Киришинефтеоргсинтез), which is the largest oil refinery in Russia based upon the amount of fuel produced.

+Incidents

+Explosion on 29 May 2008

+At around 2:30 a.m. on 29 May, an explosion followed by a fire occurred at unit LG-24/7-1200 (diesel fuel hydrotreating).
+The explosion and subsequent fire were caused by a leak of a hydrogen-containing mixture in the compressor room.
+The fire was classified as a third-degree emergency and was extinguished within an hour of its outbreak.

+As a result of the incident, one person was killed and four others suffered severe burns; despite medical efforts, they could not be saved.

+Experts from the Rostekhnadzor were involved in the investigation of the accident.